 What is the purpose of operations management?

-The purpose of operations management is to ensure the efficient and effective utilization of resources within an organisation to achieve its strategic objectives.
+The purpose of operations management is to ensure the efficient and effective utilisation of resources within an organisation to achieve its strategic objectives.
 Operations managers oversee the design, planning, and control of processes involved in producing goods or delivering services.
 By optimising production processes, managing inventory levels, and enhancing supply chain efficiency, operations management aims to increase productivity, reduce costs, and improve customer satisfaction.
-Ultimately, operations management plays a critical role in enhancing organisational competitiveness, profitability, and sustainability by aligning operational activities with broader strategic goals and ensuring that resources are utilized in the most efficient manner possible.
+Ultimately, operations management plays a critical role in enhancing organisational competitiveness, profitability, and sustainability by aligning operational activities with broader strategic goals and ensuring that resources are utilised in the most efficient manner possible.
+Check your pre-approved business loan offer to unlock funds that could accelerate these improvements.

 Importance of operations management